Yadon History, Family Crest & Coats of Arms

 Early Origins of the Yadon family

-The surname Yadon was first found in Yorkshire at Yeadon, a town now within the City of Leeds metropolitan borough.
+The surname Yadon was first found in the West Riding of Yorkshire at Yeadon, now a town within the City of Leeds metropolitan borough.
 The town dates back to the Domesday Book when it was listed as Iadun and probably meant "steep hill," from the Old English words gaeh + dun.
-It is here that the first record of the name was found in 1226 when John of Yedon held lands in this area.
 Alternatively, the name could have been derived from Yeaton, a small village in Shropshire which also dates back to the Domesday Book.
 In this latter case, the village was first listed as Aiton and probably meant "farmstead by a river."

 Early History of the Yadon family

 This web page shows only a small excerpt of our Yadon research.
 Another 73 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Yadon History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Yeadon, Yedon, Yeton, Yetton, Yeaton and others.

 Early Notables of the Yadon family (pre 1700)

 More information is included under the topic Early Yadon Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..